nuest/reproducible-research-and-giscience/README.md

 In RStudio, open the file `agile-rr-paper-corpus.Rmd`, the _main analysis file_.

-Then select "Knit > Knit to PDF" to render the document.
+Then select "Knit > Knit to HTML" to render the document, which includes the complete analysis workflow, and display it in your browser.
-You may use other output formats, like HTML, but not that the tables are bespoke for PDF output.
+You may use other output formats, like PDF, which is needed to create the figures for the original article.

 ![](binder-screenshot-02.png)

 For all analysis code to work you have to complete two prerequisite steps as described in the main analysis file:

 - Configure a Springer API key
-- Upload data to the workspace
+- Upload data to the workspace (alternatively: download sample data, see main analysis file section "Data")

 Wihtout data and API key, only some figures can be reproduced.